JuliaCollections/AbstractTrees.jl/docs/src/faq.md

     change the external API.
 - `treemap` and `treemap!` have been replaced with versions that depend on [`MapNode`](@ref).

+# Why aren't all iterators trees by default?
+Iteration is very widely implemented for Julia types and there are many types which define iteration but which don't make sense as trees.
+Major examples in `Base` alone include `Number` and `String`, `Char` and `Task`.
+If there are this many examples in `Base` there are likely to be a lot more in other packages.

 # Why does `treemap` return a special node type?
 As described above, older versions of this package conflate tree nodes with values attached to them.
 This makes sense for certain built-in types, particularly arrays, but it imposes constraints on what